thiruboy1/mydevops/kubernetes/Kube Cheet Sheets.md

             kubectl expose deployment webapp --type=NodePort --port=8080 --name=webapp-service --dry-run -o yaml > webapp-service.yaml

 # Kube Scheduling
+It is responsible for placement of Pods on Nodes in a cluster.The scheduler finds feasible Nodes for a Pod and then runs a set of functions to score the feasible Nodes and picks a Node with the highest score among the feasible ones to run the Pod.
+The scheduler then notifies the API server about this decision in a process called “Binding

           add nodeName in yaml file
           apiVersion: v1
           kind: pod